 The following decision tree is utilized by the internal WNCC community when an incident or accident occurs.
+After an incident, a report is filed via the Maxient reporting link(s) available.

 INCIDENT REPORTING

 Members of the WNCC community are strongly encouraged to report all criminal incidents, suspicious activities, and emergency situations immediately to their local police department and the Dean of Students.